 The lab’s main research directions include:

-- Integrating epigenetic, expression quantitative trait loci (eQTLs) and transcriptome data from eye and other tissues with whole genome association and sequencing studies to discover causal genes and the regulatory mechanisms associated with complex eye diseases.
+- Integrating expression quantitative trait loci (eQTLs), epigenetic, and transcriptomic data from eye and other tissues with whole genome association (GWAS) and sequencing studies to discover causal genes and the regulatory mechanisms associated with complex eye diseases.

 - Fine-mapping of known genetic associations with complex eye disease that lie in noncoding regions

 - Pathway analysis of rare and common variant associations with complex diseases

 - Role of the immune system in common eye diseases